Congressional Art Competition

 Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
 The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.

 The Congressional Art Competition is open to all high school students in our District.
 The winning artwork of our district's competition will be displayed for one year in the U.S. Capitol.
 The exhibit in Washington will include the winning artwork from all participating districts from around the country.
-The winning artwork is also featured on House.gov's Congressional Art Competition page.
+The winning artwork is also featured on the House of Reps website Congressional Art Competition page.

 The following is a summary of the Congressional Art Competition rules:

 Artwork entered in the contest may be up to 26 inches by 26 inches, may be up to 4 inches in depth, and not weigh more than 15 pounds.
 If your artwork is selected as the winning piece, it must arrive framed and must still measure no larger than the above maximum dimensions.